Azure-Samples/azure-search-power-skills/Vision/AnalyzeFormV2/Readme.md

 ## Requirements

 In addition to the common requirements described in [the root `README.md` file](../../README.md), this function requires access to an [Azure Forms Recognizer](https://azure.microsoft.com/en-us/services/cognitive-services/form-recognizer/) resource.
-At the time this template was written, Forms Recognizer was in a gated public preview.
-If you have not done so, you may need to [request access](https://aka.ms/FormRecognizerRequestAccess).

 You will need to [train a model with your forms](https://docs.microsoft.com/en-us/azure/cognitive-services/form-recognizer/quickstarts/curl-train-extract) before you can use this skill.
 The model that was used for this example was trained using sample data that can be downloaded from [the SampleData directory](https://github.com/Azure-Samples/azure-search-power-skills/tree/master/SampleData).